nissan-ajith-padmakumar/style-guide/javascript/react-jsx-style-guide/style-guide.md

 Do not use `isMounted`.

-{% hint style="warning" %}
-Why? [`isMounted` is an anti-pattern](https://facebook.github.io/react/blog/2015/12/16/ismounted-antipattern.html), is not available when using ES6 classes, and is on its way to being officially deprecated.
+> Why? [`isMounted` is an anti-pattern](https://facebook.github.io/react/blog/2015/12/16/ismounted-antipattern.html), is not available when using ES6 classes, and is on its way to being officially deprecated.
-{% endhint %}